 How Do We Strategize Against This Lunacy?

 Major American cities are thinking of de-funding their police forces.
 The Supreme Court has just ruled that sex isn’t real in the eyes of the law.
-So what do we do now?

 Yet both movements have influential leaders behind them.
 Extremely influential, in the case of the Supreme Court.
 And both movements are turning America upside down.